-The number of people who travel in recreational vehicles is growing every day, and more are choosing to live in them full time.
+The number of people who travel in a van or recreational vehicles is growing every day, and more are choosing to live in them full time.
 Especially, with high rents, traffic, and noise from living in big cities, it’s a lifestyle that often relieves a lot of stress.
 It’s a trend I see growing with no end in sight, check out this article from Forbes to see what I’m talking about – What You Need To Know If You Want To Join The Van Life Movement.

 You get many perks being a freelance writer or blogger, the biggest one being a flexible schedule.
 You can enjoy the travel lifestyle and generate income working as little or as much as you like.
 You can write early in the morning if you’re an early bird, or late at night if you like.
 Aside from when you’re writing, your time, attention, and involvement are required only when a client wants to discuss a project on the phone, although you usually can handle that task via email.